ashafranchi/Sprint-Challenge-Applied-Javascript/README.md

 4. Why would we convert a NodeList into an Array?

-We sometimes convert NodeLists into array because although NodeLists have 'array-like' properties, only actual arrays allow the programmer to have access to the .forEach method.
+We sometimes convert NodeLists into array because although NodeLists have 'array-like' properties they only allow the programmer to have access to the .forEach method, which Arrays have many methods available.

 5. What is a component?